Voting when you’re abroad

 You must make the arrangements in advance.

-Vote by proxy if the election is less than 2 weeks away and you haven’t made the arrangements yet.
+Vote by proxy if the election is less than 2 weeks away and you haven’t made any arrangements yet.
 You may not get your ballot paper in time to vote by post.

 You can register as an overseas voter for up to 15 years after leaving the UK, as long as: